Homemade Brazo Gitano (Guava Swiss Roll)

 - In The Freezer: For longer-term storage, wrap the brazo gitano tightly in plastic wrap and then in aluminum foil before freezing.
 It can be stored in the freezer for up to 2-3 months.
 Thaw it in the fridge before serving.

 - Serving: Before serving, let the chilled or thawed brazo gitano sit at room temperature for about 15-20 minutes to enhance the flavors and make it easier to slice.
-Dust with extra powdered sugar if desired and enjoy with a mug of Cuban Coffee!
+Dust with extra powdered sugar if desired and enjoy with a mug of Cuban coffee!

-Brazo Gitano de Guayaba (Guava Swiss Roll)
+Homemade Brazo Gitano (Guava Swiss Roll)

 Ingredients